-Linked to last week’s Google I/O event in San Francisco there is a lot of new features and updates around Google products this week.
+Linked to last week’s Google I/O event in San Francisco there’s a lot of new features and updates around marketing with Google products this week.

 Google has finally started to aggressively expand it’s product suite into Google+ with the expansion of Google Offers.
-Brands can now benefit from Google+ users ability to see, share and save their promotions from within their Google+ feeds, with a handful of brands.
+Brands’ marketing can now benefit from Google+ users ability to see, share and save their promotions from within their Google+ feeds, with a handful of brands.

 Google is back focusing on small business owners with their refreshed AdWords express platform, with clean and clear statistics and simpler to understand reports.
-If you are working with small businesses and don’t have the time or budget to run their AdWords campaigns I would suggest setting them up on AdWords Express and let them manage the budget themselves instead of letting them get ripped off by one of the many sketchy PPC agencies that will over charge and under deliver.
+If you’re working with small businesses and don’t have the time or budget to run their AdWords marketing campaigns, I’d suggest setting them up on AdWords Express and let them manage the budget themselves instead of letting them get ripped off by one of the many sketchy PPC agencies that will over-charge and under-deliver.